Ryuko Restaurant

 Status Completed

 Ryuko Japanese Kitchen + Bar is a restaurant shaped by movement, layering, and material inspiration.
 The design draws from the textures of Tokyo: alleys, signage, soft thresholds, and shifting light.
 It references both Japanese craft and the informal order of the street, where rhythm and contrast guide the experience.
-The result is a space that unfolds as a continuous composition, a collage of the city’s facades.

 The building engages the street directly.
 A long, curving bar wraps the corner, visible from the sidewalk and the passing C-Train.
 It works with the glazing to pull the interior into the public realm.
 Overhead, a band of cabinetry above the bar doubles as signage, casting a soft, filtered glow across the dining room.

 At the entries, large-scale graphics mark the threshold: a dragon pressed into the vestibule glass, a tiger printed on warm wood paneling.
-These symbols, drawn from Ryuko’s identity, are carried through the project as recurring spatial markers.
+These symbols, drawn from Ryuko’s identity, are carried throughout the project as recurring spatial markers.

 Inside, the curved bar anchors the dining room and draws the eye across the plan.
 Seating is varied and intentionally arranged to support different ways of gathering.
 Some areas feel open and animated , others more quiet and contained.
 The architecture reinforces this balance.
 Canvas screens stretch and fold along the walls, creating soft enclosures and filtering light, like noren curtains in alleyway stalls.
 Lanterns are suspended overhead in loose formation, adding rhythm without dividing the space.